-Owing to refrigerant leaks in their air-conditioning systems, four sites were responsible for releasing 65kg of fluorinated gases into the atmosphere in 2019 (185kg in 2018).
+Owing to refrigerant leaks in their air-conditioning systems, three sites were responsible for releasing 54.7 kg of fluorinated gases into the atmosphere in 2020 (65.3 kg in 2019).
 The other Group companies did not identify any such leaks or were unable to obtain precise data on the matter.